roldanjr/pomatez-website/contents/features/index.md

     heading: Special Breaks
     description: If enabled, the user will be allowed to set some special time when the user really need to take a break.

+  - icon: exit
+    heading: Close to Tray
+    description: The app will create a system tray icon with a context menu when the app is being hide or closed.

   - icon: keypad
     heading: Keyboard Shortcuts
     description: Provide some useful keyboard shortcuts allowing the user to use the app conveniently.